Alaska RN Programs

 There are considerable advantages of ADN programs both for individuals and for addressing nursing shortages.
 With lower tuition costs than BSN or MSN programs, pursuing an diploma from a community college or private career college is often a cheaper, faster way to start a career in nursing.
 With programs that average 4 semesters in length, students spend a minimum amount of time not working in their chosen field between graduating high school and taking the NCLEX for licensure.

 A BSN (Bachelor of Science) in Nursing is a professional goal that each state is helping nurses achieve through undergraduate or professional studies.
 While the only on-campus program is offered through the University of Alaska, the university has a number of satellite locations to help students in locations like Nome, Juneau, Kenai, and Ketchikan achieve their career goals.
-The program is accredited by the National League for Nursing Accreditation Commission (NLNAC).
 Program timelines are approximately 4 years in length and students alternate through blocks of theory and clinical rotation to get experience in a variety of medical disciplines.
 There are also a number of schools in the lower 48 states that offer online learning for Alaskan students who wish to achieve their BSN.

 What To Look For in a BSN Program in Alaska